Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

 It is non-trivial to impose constraints on existing deep learning models while maintaining high generation quality since their model architecture is designed to generate sentences sequentially from left to right.
 While current deep learning models are lacking the expressiveness to incorporate constraints at training time and at arbitrary positions in the generated sequence, well known models and architectures are adapted to accommodate constraints through a set of custom engineered approaches.
 We present these methods below.

 \paragraph{Lexical constraints} Current architectures used for language generation produce texts sequentially from the first word to the last word, and it is non-trivial to impose lexical constraints on left-to-right generation while maintaining high output quality for natural and fluent texts.
 Current workarounds for hard lexically constrained text generation address this limitation by generating texts in a non-monotonic fashion when employing \textit{\textbf{forward-backward language models}}.
-The backward language model takes a lexical constraint as input, considers it as the starting point and generates the first half of the sentence backwards conditioned on the topic word, while the forward language model takes as input the sequence generated by the backward generator and produces its sentence completion in normal order conditioned on the backward generated sequence.
+The backward language model takes a lexical constraint as input and generates the first half of the sentence backwards conditioned on the topic word, while the forward language model takes as input the sequence generated by the backward generator and produces its sentence completion in normal order conditioned on the backward generated sequence.
 While the topic word can occur at any position in the sentence, this approach can only generate output constrained on at most one lexical constraint; generating sequences with multiple lexical constraints is an open research problem.
-Moreover, these approaches adapt existing frameworks for constrained text generation by splitting a sentence into two parts, which is unnatural and also hurts fluency when generating half of the sequence in reverse order.
+These approaches adapt existing frameworks for constrained text generation by splitting a sentence into two parts, which is unnatural and also hurts fluency when generating half of the sequence in reverse order.

-Given a topic word at an arbitrary position in a scientific paper title, a recurrent language model is tasked with generating both past and future words in the title conditioned on the given topic \cite{mou2015backward}.
-Similarly, on-topic dialogue responses that satisfy hard lexical constraints are generated with a "sequence to backward and forward sequences" (seq2bf) model \cite{mou2016sequence} which first predicts a keyword noun that reflects the gist of the response, then decodes the response backward and forward starting from the given word.
-BFGAN \cite{liu2019bfgan} employs GANs for lexically constrained text generation using GANs.
+Given a topic word at an arbitrary position in a scientific paper title, a recurrent language model is tasked with generating both past and future words in the title conditioned on the given topic \citep{mou2015backward}.
+Similarly, on-topic dialogue responses that satisfy hard lexical constraints are generated with a "sequence to backward and forward sequences" (seq2bf) model \citep{mou2016sequence} which first predicts a keyword noun that reflects the gist of the response, then decodes the response backward and forward starting from the given word.
+BFGAN \citep{liu2019bfgan} employs GANs for lexically constrained text generation (product reviews, conversational responses).
 The model incorporates three modules, namely a backward generator and a forward generator which collaborate on generating lexically constrained sentences, and a discriminator which guides the joint training with policy gradient of the two generators.
-BFGAN is used to generate Amazon product reviews and conversational responses with lexical constraints.